The Importance of Tithing

 Understand the Biblical Basis for Tithing

-In the New Testament, Jesus affirmed the practice of tithing (see Matthew 23:23), and the Apostle Paul encouraged Christians to give to those in need and to those who were ministering in the Gospel (see II Corinthians 9:6–15).
-When you tithe today, you enable those whom God has called to serve as pastors, missionaries, and ministry personnel to faithfully build up the Church and expand the kingdom of God.
+In the New Testament, Yeshua affirmed the practice of tithing (see Matthew 23:23), and Rabbi Shaul encouraged Believers to give to those in need and to those who were ministering in the Gospel (see II Corinthians 9:6–15).
+When you tithe today, you enable those whom God has called to serve as pastors, missionaries, and ministry personnel to faithfully build up the Assembly and expand the kingdom of God.

 Put It Into Practice

 Tithing is one way to worship God—to honor Him as your provider and remind yourself that all of your resources belong to Him and are provided through His grace.
 As you give away that first 10% of your income, you set your course to honor God in the way you handle the rest of your finances.